Contact Marc to request a copy

 VALLEY HIGH (sitcom pilot) – Shining a light on a group of eccentric teachers at a fictional Midwestern high school, as seen through the eyes of newbie English teacher (and former minor league baseball pitcher) Will James.

 FAMILY UNIT (sitcom pilot) – Twelve-year-old Sam Pepper has a single goal in life – to spark a reconciliation between his recently-divorced parents.
 Fortunately, Sam’s parents have decided to preserve their family unit – Sam’s dad lives in an apartment above the garage – for the benefit of Sam and his boy-crazy teenage sister.
 Let the scheming begin.
-Script was runnerup in the Sciptapalooza TV Writing Competition.

 FORTUNE COOKIE (sitcom pilot) – When two down-on-their luck friends win a $2 million slot jackpot during a weekend trip to Las Vegas, they let their good fortune ride by purchasing a down-on-its-luck casino known as the Fortune Cookie.
 A ‘Cheers’-style ensemble series.
-Script was runnerup in the Slamdance TV Writing Competition.

 SUPER DAD (sitcom pilot) – A superhero, who also happens to be a single father, struggles to fight crime and raise three rambunctious kids while simultaneously re-entering the dating scene.
 It’s “Cosby” meets the old “Batman” show.